Free-from isn’t enough – Facing talc use in cosmetics – meaningful alternatives!

 In general, fillers in formulations serve to simply “fill” with selective specific formulation or application impact.
 They are commonly used in high percentages in all types of color cosmetics like powders and oil/wax-based formulations.
 Talc finds its use in various applications with usually high color pigment content, like blush, eyeshadow, compact foundation, and any kind of sticks.
 The highest concentrations are found in products like eyeshadow and face powders, in which they can reach levels up to 70–90%.
 Smaller amounts (10–30%) are used in wax/oil-based pasty products, pencils, and pigmented emulsions such as mascara and eyeliner.

-Premium Content
+Protected Content

-To unlock this article and all of our other digital articles subscribe here
+To unlock this article and all other digital articles subscribe here

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.